pachterlab/kb_docs/docs/source/translated/pseudoalignment.rst

    *bioRxiv* 2023.12.11.571168
    https://doi.org/10.1101/2023.12.11.571168

 kallisto can perform translated pseudoalignment of nucleotide sequences against an amino acid reference while retaining single-cell (for single-cell RNA sequencing data) or sample (for bulk RNA seq data) resolution.

-Generally, to perform translated alignment, **simply add the ``--aa`` flag to the ``kb ref`` and ``kb count`` commands**.
+To perform translated alignment, simply add the ``--aa`` flag to the ``kb ref`` and ``kb count`` commands.

 The workflow can be executed in three lines of code, and computational requirements do not exceed those of a standard laptop.
 Building on kallisto’s versatility, the workflow is compatible with all state-of-the-art single-cell and bulk RNA sequencing methods, including but not limited to 10x Genomics, Drop-Seq, SMART-Seq, SPLiT-Seq (including Parse Biosciences), and spatial methods such as Visium.